Mexican Beans From Scratch

 Growing up I never once saw my mother or any other extended family member soak beans overnight.
 I personally don’t like to pre-soak beans, the only exception is if I won’t be home for the required simmering time.

-The reason some cooks pre-soak beans is because it speeds up the cooking time.
 Some also believe that this process eliminates the enzyme that causes flatulence.
-(In the seasonings section I’ll tell you another way you can neutralise the enzyme.)
+(In the seasonings section I’ll tell you another way you can neutralize the enzyme.)

 One reason I don’t like to pre-soak beans is that I’ve read that nutrients can be lost in the process.
 Additionally, they can easily begin fermenting and develop a sour smell and taste.

-What About The Quick-Soak Method
+What About The Quick-Soak Method?

 Another method people use to expedite the cooking process is the “quick-soak” method.